Outcomes of Robot-assisted Partial Nephrectomy for Clinical T2 Renal Tumors: A Multicenter Analysis (ROSULA

 PATIENT SUMMARY: This report shows that robotic surgery can be used for safe removal of a large renal tumor in a minimally invasive fashion, maximizing preservation of renal function, and without compromising cancer control.

 Bertolo, Riccardo; Autorino, Riccardo; Simone, Giuseppe; Derweesh, Ithaar; Garisto, Juan D; Minervini, Andrea; Eun, Daniel; Perdona, Sisto; Porter, James; Rha, Koon Ho; Mottrie, Alexander; White, Wesley M; Schips, Luigi; Yang, Bo; Jacobsohn, Kenneth; Uzzo, Robert G; Challacombe, Ben; Ferro, Matteo; Sulek, Jay; Capitanio, Umberto; Anele, Uzoma A; Tuderti, Gabriele; Costantini, Manuela; Ryan, Stephen; Bindayi, Ahmet; Mari, Andrea; Carini, Marco; Keehn, Aryeh; Quarto, Giuseppe; Liao, Michael; Chang, Kidon; Larcher, Alessandro; De Naeyer, Geert; De Cobelli, Ottavio; Berardinelli, Francesco; Zhang, Chao; Langenstroer, Peter; Kutikov, Alexander; Chen, David; De Luyk, Nicolo; Sundaram, Chandru P; Montorsi, Francesco; Stein, Robert J; Haber, Georges Pascal; Hampton, Lance J; Dasgupta, Prokar; Gallucci, Michele; Kaouk, Jihad; and Porpiglia, Francesco, "Outcomes of Robot-assisted Partial Nephrectomy for Clinical T2 Renal Tumors: A Multicenter Analysis (ROSULA Collaborative Group)."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 144.